 - Mix the dough until all the flour has been hydrated, then move the dough to a bulking container.

 - Level the dough, and mark the top of the dough using a whiteboard marker.

 - Put it away for proofing somewhere warm and let it double.
 We want the dough to double because we are tempering the oven spring so that the inner boule doesn’t crack while it’s baking.

 Mix outside layer dough

 - To a small bowl add: 344g all-purpose flour, and 8g salt

 - Then add: 70g sourdough starter, and 178g water

-- Then mix up the dough the best you can and then dump it out on your kitchen counter.
+- Then mix up the dough the best you can and dump it on your kitchen counter.
 Knead all the flour in.

-- After it’s been kneaded just put it in a container and leave it with the main dough.
+- After kneading, just put it in a container and leave it with the main dough.
 It’s ready when the main dough is ready.

 Divide and pre-shape